 This space is for thoughts that do not fit neatly into a syllabus.

-Here, I write about learning, thinking, preparation, failure, discipline, pressure, and the quieter parts of education that are often ignored because they do not convert easily into marks or metrics.
+Here, I write about learning, thinking, preparation, failure, discipline, pressure — and the quieter parts of education that are often ignored because they do not convert easily into marks or metrics.

 Some entries emerge from the classroom.

-Some from observing students over years.
+Some from years of observing students.

-Some from reflecting on my own mistakes—both as a learner and as a teacher.
+Some from reflecting on my own mistakes — both as a learner and as a teacher.

 These are not announcements, strategies, or motivational pieces.